-Guides Knee Wraps Training Equipment
+Guides Knee Support Training Equipment

 Knee Wraps vs. Sleeves: Which One Do You Need?

-Using knee wraps or sleeves is just one of the endless riddles every weightlifter has to solve in order to make the right decision as to what accessories to have in the gym bag.
 In this article, we will take an in-depth look into both of these fitness essentials to help each of you decide whether knee sleeves or knee wraps are the better choice for you.
 We will be looking at their durability, the support they provide, and what kind of athletes they’re best suited for.

 What are Knee Wraps?

-Knee wraps are often worn by strength athletes, as they offer immense benefits, especially when doing squats.
-Knee wraps are created of the same elastic material as wrist wraps and are made to be wrapped around the knee in a way that allows for support to be provided without stopping the blood flow.
 When doing squats, knee wraps can be extremely helpful because when the athlete goes down, the wraps store elastic energy, which is then released once the athlete starts going up, resulting in faster and heavier squats.
 Along with that, knee wraps can prevent injuries, as they’re believed to help reduce the stress on the quadriceps muscle that’s attached to the kneecap.

 What Are Knee Sleeves?

-Knee sleeves are made out of neoprene, and they tend to be very compressive and difficult to put on.
-The main idea of using knee sleeves is to protect yourself from possible injuries when performing heavy squats or other exercises involving the knee’s flection.
 The sleeves help by providing compression in the knee area, thus increasing blood flow and reducing any swelling or pain that might occur in the joint after or during the training session.
 In addition to being compressive, knee sleeves also help improve the mechanics of particular exercises by limiting the movement of the knee and providing more stability.

 What’s the Difference Between Knee Sleeves vs Wraps?